 In fact, it is the ultimate source of content ideas for your Facebook group.
 Soon after I came up with this hack 2 years ago, I found creating unique content for my Facebook group, literally a cakewalk.
 (Check this blog to know how I did it)

 No, you don’t have to go through hundreds of posts in your group all by yourself.
-Because, my team at Convosight has built an amazing feature, named POST TRENDS that lists down all the top performing posts of your group (categorised into video posts, image posts, and text posts) in no time.
+Because, my team at Convosight has built an amazing feature, named Reshare Posts that lists down all the top performing posts of your group (categorised into video posts, image posts, and text posts) in no time.

 Not just that, every post even has an activity score alongside it.
 It is the sum of total comments and reactions a post received.
 It helps identify the top performing posts of your group easily and also tells how they are doing in comparison to the others.

 6. High engagement = Group growth

 Most community admins including myself believe that higher engagement attracts more members and helps to grow your Facebook group organically.